fabric8io/docker-maven-plugin/doc/intro.md

 container, which in this example fires up a microservice from a jar file copied over via the assembly descriptor.
 It also exposes port 8080.
-In the `<run>` section this port is dynamically mapped to a port from the Docker range of 49000 ...
-49900, and is then assigned to the Maven property `${jolokia.port}`.
+In the `<run>` section this port is dynamically mapped to a dynmically chosen port, and then assigned to the
+Maven property `${tomcat.port}`.
 This property could be used, for example, by an integration test to access this microservice.
 An important part is the `<links>` section which indicates that the image with the alias of "*database*" is linked into the "*service*" container, which can access